 Supervisor approval is required for those seeking to take courses that meet during work hours.
 Below, you will find the steps involved in taking a course while using your tuition benefit.

-- Complete the Internal/ProArts Course Request form, obtaining signatures from your supervisor and the director of employee benefits in the Office of Human Relations; and then
+Step 2: Complete the Internal Tuition Discount and Waiver form, obtaining signatures from your supervisor and the director of employee benefits in the Office of Human Resources.

-- Expect the Berklee Office of the Registrar to contact you concerning additional registration steps.
+Step 3: Contact the Berklee Office of the Registrar to complete your registration.